degree-0/k8-6d-mgt-cluster/kubernetes/99-apps/04-kong/readme.md

 # Kong API Gateway

+This describes the manual way to implement, however, I moved my implementation to argocd.
 This component provides API gateway and management capabilities.

 ## Installation